-Table 2.
-Recommended Natural Heritage System (NHS) and Urban Forest (UF) targets for 2033 Target Type Current Status Rec Recommended Target 1.
-NHS Size 9.5 % of the City 129 % to 14% of the City 2.
-NHS Connectivity a. b.
-62% of the watercourses have vegetation for at least 30 m on either side 80% of Significant Natural Areas are a. b.
-75% of the watercourses have vegetation for at least 30 m on either side 85% of Significant Natural Areas are linked through the NHS or other Green System vegetation for at least 30 m on either side 80% of Significant Natural Areas are linked through the NHS and Green System 30 m on either side85% of Significant Natural Areas are linked through the NHS or other Green System components 3.
+Tar get Type Current Status Recommended Target 1.
+NHS Size 9.5% of the City 12% to 14% of the City 2.
+NHS Connectivity a.
+62% of the watercourses have vegetation for at least 30 m on either side b.
+80% of Significant Natural Areas are linked through the NHS and Green System a.
+75% of the watercourses have vegetation for at least 30 m on either side b.
+85% of Significant Natural Areas are linked through the NHS or other Green System components 3.
 NHS Quality a.
 Overall terrestrial and aquatic quality across the city is variable among sites sampled b.
 Conservation Management Plans have been completed for a few Significant Natural Areas a.
 Substantially improve overall terrestrial and aquatic quality across the city using 2013 as a baseline b.
 Conservation Management Plans developed and in effect for all high priority publicly-owned Significant Natural Areas 4.
 UF Canopy Cover approximately 15% 15% to 20% 5.
 UF Quality (of City Street and Park Trees) a.
 Current City tree inventory is not up to date, or comprehensive b.
-Six species account >40% of the City's street and park trees c.
+Six species account &gt;40% of the City's street and park trees c.
 Invasive species account for more than 15% of the City's street and park trees a.
 The city tree inventory is comprehensive, up to date, and actively maintained b.
-No tree species represents >5% of the tree population City-wide or >20% on a given street c.
-Non-native and invasive tree species represent less than 8% of the street and park tree population 6.
-UF Canopy Distribution Current canopy cover distribution in the city is very uneven Canopy cover meets or exceeds the total UF cover in 50% to 75% or more of the neighbourhoods and/or land uses identified as high priority for reforestation
+No tree species represents &gt;5% of the tree population City-wide or &gt;20% on a given street c.
+Invasive tree species represent less than 8% of the street and park tree population 6.
+UF Canopy Distribution Current canopy cover distribution in the city is very uneven (although analyses by land use have yet to be done) Canopy cover meets or exceeds 15% (the current city-wide average) in at least 95% of the City's residential areas and in 50% to 75% of the city's other land uses use categories